guillermooo/sublime-undocs/README.md

 ### Building (HTML Preview)

-In order to build and preview the docs you'll need Sphinx, which in return requires **Python 2.7**. **Python 3+ will not work.**
+In order to build and preview the docs you'll need Sphinx, which in turn requires **Python 2.7**. **Python 3+ will not work.**

     pip install sphinx